The King of Comedy (film): Production

-After such a strong critical appreciation for the way in which Scorsese had shot Raging Bull, the director felt that The King of Comedy needed more of a raw cinematic style, one of which would take its cues from early silent cinema, using more static camera shots, and fewer dramatic close-ups.
-Scorsese has noted that Edwin S. Porter's 1903 film Life of an American Fireman had greatly influenced The King of Comedy's visual style.
+After a strong critical appreciation for the way in which he had shot Raging Bull, Scorsese felt that The King of Comedy needed a rawer cinematic style that would take its cues from early silent cinema, using more static camera shots and fewer dramatic close-ups.
+Scorsese has noted that Edwin S. Porter's 1903 film Life of an American Fireman greatly influenced The King of Comedy's visual style.
+Scorsese shot scenes multiple times, spending a fortnight reshooting to perfect one scene, resulting in a large amount of footage that had to be edited.

-De Niro prepared for Rupert Pupkin's role by developing a "role reversal" technique, consisting of chasing down his own autograph-hunters, stalking them and asking them many questions.
+De Niro prepared for the role of Rupert Pupkin by developing a "role reversal" technique, consisting of chasing down his own autograph hunters, stalking them and asking them many questions.
 As Scorsese remembered, he even agreed to meet and talk with one of his longtime stalkers:The guy was waiting for him with his wife, a shy suburban woman who was rather embarrassed by the situation.
 He wanted to take him to dinner at their house, a two-hour drive from New York.
-After he had persuaded him to stay in Manhattan, [De Niro] asked him, 'Why are you stalking me?
-What do you want?'
-He replied, 'To have dinner with you, have a drink, chat.
-My mom asked me to say hi.'De Niro also spent months watching stand-up comedians at work to get the rhythm and timing of their performances right.
+After he had persuaded him to stay in Manhattan, [De Niro] asked him, "Why are you stalking me?
+What do you want?"
+He replied, "To have dinner with you, have a drink, chat.
+My mom asked me to say hi."De Niro also spent months watching stand-up comedians at work to get the rhythm and timing of their performances.
 Fully in phase with his character, he went as far as declining an invitation to dinner from Lewis because he was "supposed to be at his throat and ready to kill him for [his] chance".